Diet And Exercise Tips –

 Add strength-developing exercises at least twice per week.

-Select activities you enjoy, find satisfying, and that give you a feeling of accomplishment.
+- Select activities you enjoy, find satisfying, and that gives you a feeling of accomplishment.
 Success leads to increased motivation to be physically active.

 WEIGHT LOSS TIPS: